grzegorz914/homebridge-melcloud-control/README.md

 ### Note
 * The plugin is in test phase and some function may be not working correct.
 * The Heat Pump and Energy Recovery Ventilation is not supported at this time.
+* Change plugin settings will applied to all devices same type in account.

 ### Know issues
 * If used with Hoobs, there is a possible configuration incompatibilty.